shebinkoshy/DropDown/README.md

 <B>Advantages</B>
    can able to use with any subclass of UIView like UITextField, UIButton.

-   also with any UI element inside a UITableViewCell or UICollectionViewCell NOTE: For this you should use
+   also with any UI element inside a UITableViewCell or UICollectionViewCell <B>NOTE:</B> For this you should use

 ```-(void)showDropDownForView:(nonnull UIView*)viewForDropDown insideTheCell:(nonnull id)cell withSelectedObject:(nullable id)selectedObject;```